Gerardbulky/Innergardssalongen/README.md

 * [JS](https://getbootstrap.com/docs/4.0/getting-started/introduction/) in Boostrap 4 to simplify the manipulation of the navbar.

 ### TESTING
-With this project the user would be able to achieve their goals for instance,the Navigation bar provides information such as,
+With this project the user would be able to achieve their goals with the following informations.The Navigation bar contains,
-* Location button,which when clicked will will provide her exact location to the user,that can be accessible on google maps.
+* Location button,which when clicked will provide the location of the salon to the user.
 * Services button,which when click opens as a dropdown,providing informations to the user about the services rendered and what to expect.
 * A BOOK NOW button which also collapse into the hamburger menu icon on the mobile versions.This provides a contact number to the user when clicked makes a call for a booking appointment.
-* Futhermore there is an image of the owner which takes 50% the size of the screen when viewed on desk top and full width on mobil devices.
+* Futhermore there is an image of the owner.
-* Contact Informations,provides additional informations obout the opening and closing hours,Location and mobile contact. it takes 50% when viewed on desktops and full width on mobil devices.
+* Contact Informations,provides additional informations obout the opening and closing hours,Location and mobile contact.
 * Gallary,provides a summary of some hairstyles to the users and the profesionality of what to expect.
 * Footer,has social icons which when clicked will open into a new tap because i used (target="_blank"),redirecting the user on other social media websites.